-In some cases we think the proposals may lead to significant changes in how and where services are provided.
-Before we make any decisions on those things we will carry out a full 3 month public consultation process in Autumn 2019.
+In some cases, we think the proposals may lead to significant changes in how and where services are provided.
+Before we make any decisions on those things we will carry out a full 3-month public consultation process.
 This may include:

 - Changes to the configuration of some acute services where we think this would result in better quality.
 This is likely to affects obstetrics, paediatrics and stroke, and may also include other specialities

 - Developing new options for how we use our community hospitals – particularly given that we will be developing community services so that fewer people need to stay in community hospital beds, and that we are looking at how many urgent treatment centres we need

 - The nature and configuration of our mental health inpatient services

 How can you get involved with Fit for my Future?

 The views, thoughts and experiences of the local communities are vital in developing outstanding services in Somerset.
 You can email us at: firstname.lastname@example.org.